 Each time you get paid, you’ll need to put away a percentage of what you earn, so by the end of the quarter you’ll have enough money to pay your GST, and by the end of the year you’ll also have enough to pay your income tax bill.
 We recommend setting up a savings account especially for your rideshare tax bills, preferably one that will earn you some interest along the way.

-6) Pay GST Quarterly on your Business Activity Statement (Rideshare Only)
+6) Pay Your Uber GST Quarterly on your BAS (Rideshare Only)

 Here are the BAS quarters and due dates: